mcibique/vue-testing-examples/README.md

 <my-checkbox v-model="value"></my-checkbox>
 ```

 If the component doesn't have `v-model` we can do all test just using `mount(MyCheckbox, { ... })`, but unfortunately, the component supports `v-model` and there is no way how model can be passed to the `mount()`.
-What we have to do is to create another component which uses the component under the test inside his template.
+What we have to do is to create another component which uses the component under the test inside its template.
 The wrapper can also provide a value which will be passed to the v-model and which will be updated:

 ```js
 beforeEach(function () {